 - Electric Power and Energy Systems

-Our Electrical Engineering alumni will show that they meet expectations by performing within one or more of these parameters in five to seven years after graduation.
+The Navajo Technical University (NTU) engineering alumni will show that they meet expectations by performing within one or more of these parameters in five to seven years after graduation:

-- Show progress in their career through greater supervisory tasks advancing to larger managerial responsibilty or increasing technical accountability.
+- Show progress in their career through greater supervisory tasks, advancing to larger managerial responsibility or increasing technical accountability.

 - Acquire professional engineer’s license, other certifications of expertise in technical areas or attend graduate school in an appropriate technical discipline.

 - Demonstrate success by continuing employment and/or technical accomplishments as entrepreneurs, civil servants or in commercial or industrial endeavors.